alexandre-normand/slackscot/README.md

 Slackscot provides the pieces to make your mascot but you'll have to assemble them for him/her to come alive.

-Here's an example of how [Youppi](https://github.com/alexandre-normand/youppi) does it:
+Here's an example of how [Youppi](https://github.com/alexandre-normand/youppi) does it (apologies for the verbose and repetitive error handling when creating instances of plugins):
 ```
 package main

 import (
 	"github.com/alecthomas/kingpin"
 	"github.com/alexandre-normand/slackscot"
-	"github.com/alexandre-normand/slackscot/brain"
 	"github.com/alexandre-normand/slackscot/config"
+	"github.com/alexandre-normand/slackscot/plugins"
 	"log"
 )